 An easement is registered on title and is permanent even if the land changes hands.
-Joint application means that every land owner in the network has signed the applciation and the applciation is land control mechanism.
+Joint application means that every land owner in the network has signed the application and the application is the land control mechanism.
 On the other hand, a written agreement will be lost when land ownership changes.
 A verbal agreement can be very difficult to enforce even if neither of the lands has changed hands.
-Saskatchewan law does not recognize a continued right to use someone else’s land, even it is has been used for decades.
+Saskatchewan law does not recognize a continued right to use someone else’s land, even if it has been used for decades.
 A verbal agreement for any land agreement is not acceptable.

 Why is a new approach to land control needed?

 The potential for directly impacting neighbours with a drainage project makes it important that land control be a consideration in the drainage approval process.
 The Water Security Agency Act requires that proponents of drainage projects provide “proof of land control satisfactory to the corporation [WSA].”

 For the past three decades, WSA has required proponents of drainage projects to acquire a registered easement on any lands that the proponent does not own that may be affected by the project.
 Although this form of land control offers proponents the certainty of being able to operate their project into the future, this has been a challenging requirement to satisfy.

 What is the proposed new approach to land control?

 1. WSA will make the ongoing maintenance of land control a condition of all drainage approvals.
 Where the approval holders do not own or hold easements over affected lands and works, a written agreement will be the minimum requirement.

 2. A written agreement will be required in the following circumstances:

 - Drainage into approved privately owned ditches or into a watercourse that may not have adequate capacity to carry the water without spilling;

 - Drainage of wetlands that are situated on more than one legal land parcel;